liquity/bold/README.md

 When a Trove is opened, borrowers commit an amount of their chosen LST token as collateral, select their BOLD debt, and select an interest rate in range `[INTEREST_RATE_MIN, INTEREST_RATE_MAX]`.

-Interest in Liquity v2 is **simple** interest and non-compounding - that is, for a given Trove debt, interest accrues linearly over time and proportional to its recorded debt.
+Interest in Liquity v2 is **simple** interest and non-compounding - that is, for a given Trove debt, interest accrues linearly over time and proportional to its recorded debt as long as the Trove isn’t altered.

 Troves have a `recordedDebt` property which stores the Trove’s entire debt at the time it was last updated.

-A Trove’s acrrued interest is calculated dynamically  as `d * period`
+A Trove’s accrued interest is calculated dynamically  as `d * period`

 Where: